dandusty/logseq-notes/pages/cas 6 saml2 upgrade.md

 ### https://cucmpub01.ucc.gatech.edu:8443/ucmuser may need encryption
 ### May be related to time skew - http://www.voipinfo.net/docs/cisco/118770-configure-cucm-00.pdf
 ### Not related to time skew.
 It's actually a bug with CAS where it's not using the requested index number for the ACS url.
+### We were able to get it working in a temporary state